5.23.2013

 5 Steps to Amazing

-I recently watched an evening of TV and thought, "I will never get those two hours of my life back."
+Ever watched an evening of TV and wondered if you could get those two hours back?
+I have.
 It happens more often than I'd like to admit.

 Things passively enter our lives all the time.
 Some of them are great.
 But a lot of the stuff that comes across our path just doesn't do much for us.